 Sung-yeol is a vampire, and he continues to be haunted by the long-ago death of his first love Lee Myung-hee, especially when he meets Myung-hee’s present-day doppelgänger Choi Hye-ryung (Kim So Eun), an aloof nobleman’s daughter.
 Meanwhile, the evil vampire Gwi (Lee Soo Hyuk) resides in the royal palace and uses his powers and political machinations to prevent Crown Prince Lee Yoon (Shim Chang-Min) from ascending the throne.
 (Source: IMDb)

 38. Empress Ki

-A Korean-born warrior girl had to be a servant at the Mongol Yuan court but somehow overcame her low status to become an empress in another land.
+Known as the unforgettable, if not iconic, Korean historical drama based on true story, Empress Ki tells a story of a Korean-born warrior girl who had to be a servant at the Mongol Yuan court but somehow overcame her low status to become an empress in another land.
 (Source: IMDb)

 39. Jang Ok Jung, Live In Love

 This drama tells the story of Jang Hee Bin, one of the most famous royal concubines in the Joseon Dynasty who was behind the deposition of King Sook Jong’s wife, Queen In Hyun.
 However, unlike the countless dramas and movies about this famous villain, this drama will tell the story of Jang Ok Jung before she became concubine Jang Hee Bin and focus on her role as a fashion designer and cosmetic maker in the Joseon era.
 (Source: MyDramaList)